 Blockchain and AI, both are revolutionary technology and are becoming a big part of our future, but did you think the two would ever come together?
 Meet Ocean Protocol.

 Ocean is a decentralised data exchange protocol.
-But what does that really mean?
+But what does that mean?
 Ocean aims to unlock data from silos, for it to be used productively rather than simply stored by huge corporations such as Google, Facebook and Microsoft.
-Currently these corporations have a monopoly over users’ data, they take it and sell it to make money, it is only ever shared for profit.
+Currently, these corporations have a monopoly over users’ data, they take it and sell it to make money, it is only ever shared for profit.
 This data is often wasted.

 Ocean also aims to solve the data centralisation problem.
 Currently valuable and often sensitive data is held on centralised servers.
-This makes the data vulnerable to hackers as they only need to access the one server to gain access to everything.
+This makes the data vulnerable to hackers as they only need to access one server to gain access to everything.
 These centralised intermediaries also make it impossible for data owners to retain control over their data.
 Ocean Protocol replaces these centralised intermediaries with a decentralised blockchain network.

 How does Ocean Protocol work?

 Ocean allows you to create your own decentralised data marketplace, where different individuals and groups can exchange data.
 This makes the data more widely available and helps to prevent monopolies with huge corporations dominating the AI market.

 Organisations can create a marketplace for data to be exchanged.
 These marketplaces can be for a specific industry or purpose, such as a marketplace for scientists looking at medical data related to specific chronic diseases.